 Lone Mountain Project, Nevada, US

-On November 1, 2020, Austin Gold entered into a mineral lease agreement with NAMMCO, a Wyoming General Partnership for exploration and mining rights and access to certain mineral claims on the Lone Mountain Property Situated in Elko County, Nevada.
+Austin Gold has a mineral lease agreement with NAMMCO, a Wyoming General Partnership, for exploration and mining rights and access to certain mineral claims on the Lone Mountain Property Situated in Elko County, Nevada.

 Property Location and Access

 Austin Gold’s Lone Mountain Project is located approximately 25 miles (40km) northwest of Elko, Nevada at the southern end of the Independence Mountains.
 The property is situated in one of the major gold mining centers of Nevada, as it is located 22 miles (35km) northeast of the Carlin trend, and 19 miles (30km) south of the Jerritt Canyon deposits.
 The claim package covers parts of Townships 37-38N, Ranges 53-54E.
 Lone Mountain is accessible from the large regional mining hub of Elko by 31 miles (50km) of sealed road and 3 miles (5km) of gravel road.

 The project is an exploration stage project.
 There are no known mineral resources or reserves on the project at this time.
 There has been insufficient exploration on the project to estimate a mineral resource.
 It is uncertain if further exploration will result in the estimation of a mineral resource.
 Historical exploration has been conducted on the property.
 Austin Gold continues to compile and evaluate the extensive project database and will be conducting a program of additional geologic mapping, surface rock-chip sampling, soil sampling, and possible geophysics followed by drilling.